 The Academy of Distinguished Medical Educators was founded in 2006 by Deans James Madara and Holly J. Humphrey to support and promote research, innovation, and scholarship in medical education at the University of Chicago.
 The Academy is led by H. Barrett Fromme, MD, MHPE, Professor of Pediatrics and Associate Dean for Faculty Development in Medical Education.

 In addition to hosting Medical Education Day, the Academy sponsors faculty development workshops throughout the year and funds scholarship in medical education.

 The core missions of the Academy are:

-Each year, the Academy of Distinguished Medical Educators sponsors Medical Education Day, a day-long event which highlights innovations and research in medical education at the University of Chicago.
-The day begins with a keynote address from a national leader in medical education and is followed in the afternoon by a poster session and plenary poster presentations.
-The day ends with an awards ceremony to honor the newest members of the Academy.
+Annually, the Academy of Distinguished Medical Educators supports Medical Education Day, an extensive event that showcases advancements and studies in medical education at the University of Chicago.
+The event commences with a keynote speech delivered by a prominent figure in the field of medical education.
+Subsequently, the afternoon features a poster session and noteworthy plenary poster presentations.
+The culmination of the day involves an awards ceremony dedicated to recognizing the latest inductees to the Academy.